While the peak months for tornadoes are April to June, several destructive storm systems caused damage across parts of the southern U.S. before April.

 On May 4, a tornado caused damage in the town of Lockett in Wilbarger County.

-A tornado that damaged 61 homes and injured 23 people in Bell County on April 12 has been given a rating of EF-3 with peak winds of 165 mph.
+A tornado that damaged 61 homes and injured 23 people in Bell County on April 12 was given a rating of EF-3 with peak winds of 165 mph.
 Governor Greg Abbott issued disaster declarations for Bell County and Williamson County in response to severe weather on April 12.

 At least four tornadoes touched down in North Texas on April 4, causing damage to homes and vehicles.
 One of the tornadoes was an EF-2 with winds up to 112 mph and hit Johnson County north of Egan.
 In east Texas, one person died when storm winds toppled a tree onto their home in Whitehouse.